 Pursuant to a Registration Rights Agreement with the investors in the Company's October 2007 financing of variable rate convertible debentures having an aggregate face amount of \$4,250,000, seven-year warrants to purchase 1,495,952 shares of the Company's common stock, and one-year warrants to purchase 1,495,952 shares of the Company's common stock, the Company was obligated to (i) file a registration statement covering the resale of the maximum number of Registrable Securities (as defined) that is permitted by SEC Guidance (as defined) prior to November 18, 2007, (ii) cause the registration statement to be declared effective within certain specified periods of time and (iii) maintain the effectiveness of the registration statement until all Registrable Securities have been sold, or may be sold without volume restrictions pursuant to Rule 144(k) under the Securities Act.
 The Company timely filed that registration statement covering the shares of common stock underlying the debentures, which have been redeemed, and the one-year warrants, which have expired.
 At the time, the 1,495,952 shares of common stock underlying the seven-year warrants were not deemed Registrable Securities and were not included in the Registration Statement.
 If they are subsequently deemed Registrable Securities at a time when a registration statement covering them is required to be effective under the Registration Rights Agreement, and such registration statement is not then effective, then the warrants may be exercised by means of a cashless exercise.
 The maximum number of shares that could be required to be issued upon exercise of the warrants (whether on a cashless basis or otherwise) is limited to the number of shares indicated on the face of the warrants.
-The Company intends to file a registration statement soon covering the maximum number of shares that could be required to be issued upon exercise of the warrants.
-This statement of our intention does not constitute an offering of any securities for sale.
-As of September 30, 2013, no contingent obligations have been recognized under registration payment arrangements.
+The Company filed a registration statement on November 22, 2013 covering the maximum number of shares that could be required to be issued upon exercise of the warrants, and such registration statement was declared effective on December 5, 2013.
+As of March 31, 2014, no contingent obligations have been recognized under registration payment arrangements.

-5. RELATED PARTY TRANSACTIONS
+6. RELATED PARTY TRANSACTIONS

-In February 2013, the Company entered into a Royalty Agreement and License with Broady Health Sciences, L.L.C. ("BHS") regarding the manufacture and sale of a new product called RestorTM.
-Under this agreement, the Company has agreed to pay BHS a royalty of 2.5% of sales revenue for this product for 2011 and subsequent years in return for the right to manufacture (or have manufactured), market, import, export and sell this product worldwide, with certain rights being exclusive outside the United States.
-George Broady, a director of the Company and owner of more than 5% of its outstanding common stock, is owner of BHS, a Texas limited liability company.
-During 2011 and 2012, BHS permitted the Company to manufacture (or have manufactured), market and sell the RestorTM product.
-In April 2012, the Company reimbursed BHS \$42,000 in expenses incurred in 2011 to promote the RestorTM product on the Company's behalf.
-To permit the Company to continue selling RestorTM and obtain certain exclusive rights outside of the United States, BHS requested that the Company enter into the Royalty Agreement and License.
-This agreement was reviewed, considered, authorized and approved by the sole disinterested, non-employee member of the Board of Directors under appointment by the full Board of Directors as an ad hoc committee for this purpose.
-Upon signing this agreement, the Company paid BHS \$12,000 and \$25,000 as royalties for 2011 and 2012, respectively.
-Royalties accrued for each of the three and nine month periods ended September 30, 2013 were \$13,000 and \$28,000, respectively.
+In February 2013, the Company entered into a Royalty Agreement and License with Broady Health Sciences, L.L.C., a Texas limited liability company, ("BHS") regarding the manufacture and sale of a product called ReStorTM.
+Under this agreement, the Company agreed to pay BHS a royalty of 2.5% of sales revenue in return for the right to manufacture (or have manufactured), market, import, export and sell this product worldwide, with certain rights being exclusive outside the United States.
+George Broady, a director of the Company and owner of more than 5% of its outstanding common stock, is owner of BHS.
+Royalties recognized during the first three months of 2013 and 2014 were \$7,000 and \$29,000, respectively.
 The Company is not required to purchase any product under the agreement, and the agreement may be terminated at any time on 120 days' notice or, under certain circumstances, with no notice.